SiyangCai/Monkeypox/README.md

 It is also worthy to check the travel history by confirmed individuals.
 ![travel](travel.png)

 Finally, I also plot a word cloud that shows the most common synptoms among patients.
+However, only less than 1% of the reports are attached with the synptoms from patients.
 ![word cloud](stylecloud.png)